woodban/Landslide-detector/README.md

 ## Abstract

 This project proposes a **cost effective Landslide Detection System** designed for the timely detection and warning of potential geological hazards.
 The system uses an **Arduino UNO** microcontroller to integrate a **Soil Moisture Sensor** and an **SW-420 Vibration Sensor** to monitor critical environmental parameters: **soil saturation** and **ground instability**.
-Utilizing these inputs, the system provides real-time alerts through a **16x2 I2C LCD display** and an **buzzer**, thereby enhancing public safety and enabling proactive responses to potential landslide conditions.
+Utilizing these inputs, the system provides realtime alerts through a **16x2 I2C LCD display** and an **buzzer**, thereby enhancing public safety and enabling proactive responses to potential landslide conditions.

 ---